Addison Makes Case for Team Canada at Summer Showcase

 Against the rival Americans in Saturday’s finale, Addison stepped up his game at both ends of the ice and got rewarded with the winning goal in a 6-5 victory to close out the Summer Showcase.

 Addison followed up a rush by forward Jack Studnicka and the rebound of a goalmouth scramble landed on his stick in the slot with little time for U.S. goaltender Cayden Primeau to react.
-Addison made no mistake in snapping that shot through traffic into the open side of the net for what stood up as the winner, making it 6-4 for Canada just over four minutes into the third period.
+Addison made no mistake in snapping a quick shot through traffic into the open side of the net for what stood up as the winner, making it 6-4 for Canada just over four minutes into the third period.

 The puck bounces right out to defenceman Calen Addison (@penguins) and he wires it in to make it 6-4 @HC_WJC. #WJCShowcase pic.twitter.com/256ViTO8h8